BioAnkle

 Achilles tendon rupture repair

-When there's a rupture of soft tissue such as the Achilles tendon, our percutaneous suture repair technique has shown to be effective over the last 25 years at repairing the ruptured Achilles tendon and returning the patient back to sports.
-Our long term data with MRI follow-up of torn Achilles tendons demonstrates that the tendons heal with a normal appearance on MRI although slightly thicker than the normal Achilles tendon.
+The Achilles tendon is a strong, broad tissue covered in a sheath.
+When it ruptures the sheath is usually intact with a healing blood clot that forms around the torn ends.
+Open surgery leads to a loss of that clot, scarring, and a slow recovery.
+When there's a rupture of the Achilles tendon, our percutaneous suture repair technique has shown to be effective over the last 25 years at repairing the ruptured Achilles tendon without open surgery and returning the patient back to sports.
+Our long-term data with MRI follow-up on torn Achilles tendons demonstrates that the tendons heal with a normal appearance on an MRI although slightly thicker than the normal Achilles tendon.
+The procedure is performed as an outpatient under local anesthesia.

 Download a Guide to our Ankle-Saving Procedures